kartonfarkas/api_docs/source/suite/contacts/contact_list_replace.rst

 Replacing a Contact List
 ========================

-Overwrites an already existing contact list.
+Overwrites an existing contact list.

 Endpoint
 --------